 This opinion letter is given as of the date hereof and is based on various statutory provisions, regulations promulgated thereunder and interpretations thereof by the Internal Revenue Service and the courts having jurisdiction over such matters, all of which are subject to change either prospectively or retroactively.
 Further, any variation or difference in the facts from those set forth in the Registration Statement or the representation letter referred to above may affect the conclusions stated herein.
-Moreover, Simon Property's qualification and taxation as a REIT depends upon its ability to meet-through actual annual operating results-requirements under the Internal Revenue Code regarding income, distributions and diversity of stock ownership.
+Moreover, Simon Property's qualification and taxation as a REIT depends upon its ability to meet- through actual annual operating results- requirements under the Internal Revenue Code regarding income, distributions and diversity of stock ownership.
 Because the satisfaction of these requirements will depend upon future events, no assurance can be given that the actual results of its operations for any one taxable year will satisfy the tests necessary to qualify as or be taxed as a REIT under the Internal Revenue Code.

+This opinion letter is furnished to you solely for use in connection with the Registration Statement.
 We hereby consent to the filing of this opinion letter as Exhibit 8 to the Registration Statement and to the use of our name under the caption "Legal Matters" in the prospectus which is a part of the Registration Statement.
 In giving our consent, we do not thereby admit that we come within the category of persons whose consent is required under Section 7 of the Securities Act of 1933, as amended, or the rules and regulations of the Commission thereunder.